INRIA/velus/Readme.md

 This development implements and prove the correctness of a certified Lustre compiler backend.

-## Execution from Docker

-We provide a pre-configured development environment in a Docker
-container:

-    $ cd $VELUS_DIR
-    $ sh run.sh

-It will start a container, compile the development and give you access to a Bash shell (equipped with emacs/proofgeneral & CoqIDE).

 ## Using the compiler

 To run the compiler: